DaviC18/DaviC18/README.md

 - 🔥 Junior Web Developer
 - 🔭 I’m not currently working but looking for a job
 - 🌱 I’m currently learning HTML5, CSS3, TAILWIND, JS, NODE.JS, REACT.JS
-- 👊 I wanna become a Full-Stack Dev
+- 👊 I wanna become a Senior Full-Stack Dev
 - 📫 How to reach me: @DaviC18